 Pooled funds would be created around service providers working in the same sub-area within the broader intervention thrust areas.
-For example, under the broader intervention area of early childhood education, if four service providers are working on the sub-area of teacher training, and if there are 5 CSR or foundations who are willing to give funds, then a pool can be created around them.
+For example, under the broader intervention area of early childhood education, if there are four service providers working on the sub-area of teacher training, and if there are 4-5 CSR or foundations who are willing to give funds, a pool can be created around them.
 Each pool is expected to be USD 10-15 million pool.
 This mechanism would allow IEOF to match the current levels of maturity of the sector and use a step-ladder kind of approach which allows the stakeholders to grow.
 The scale that is envisioned in the pooled structures would bring multiple service providers together to work in a manner that their complementarities are leveraged or the adjacencies of their interventions (either geographical or functional) are put to work together.
-However, creating pools and bringing entities together that share the goals and have complementarities is a challenge (SF-IND-IEOF lead, interview).
+However, creating pools and bringing entities together that share the goals and have complementarities is a challenge.

-"Although the primary focus of IEOF is to establish the impact bond market and ecosystem within the education system in India, the fund may explore alternate pay-for-success models in the initial stages" (Social Finance India et al., 2019, p.
-81).
-The illustrative structures of social impact incentives and social success notes being considered are shown in Figure 9.
+"Although the primary focus of IEOF is to establish the impact bond market and ecosystem within the education system in India, the fund may explore alternate pay-for-success models in the initial stages."
+The illustrative structures of social impact incentives and social success notes being considered are shown in Figure 10.